 - Choose a double opening.
 If you’re considering pocket diapers at all, I recommend choosing a pocket diaper brand with two openings (like Bungies).
 Two openings means that the diaper won’t need to be “unstuffed” after a diaper change.
 You simply unsnap the inserts from the cover (which can be done by holding it on the dry outside only) and toss it in the hamper.
 Pocket diapers with only one opening need to be unstuffed by taking out the insert before washing, which can get icky fast.

 Cloth Diaper Subscription boxes have not been common in the past.
-So I’m confident that as they gain popularity more options and things to consider will emerge, but here’s just a few tips:
+So I’m confident that as they gain popularity more options and things to consider will emerge, but here are just a few tips:

 - Choose a subscription box that allows you to pause your subscription, cancel, or change your address quickly and easily (and yes, Bungies does).